The start of the Fall semester has inspired me to re-post this fascinating phenomenon we covered last year.

 Gendered care package ingredients:

-For more on commodification, peruse our tag by that name.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+For more on commodification, peruse our tag by that name.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.